JLin-code/Cybersecurity/2 Environment Variable and Set-UID/Lab_Report.md

 - The system() function automatically passes environment variables to the executed program
 - The command system() calls /bin/sh which then executes the command
 - Unlike execve() which requires explicit passing of environment, system() does it automatically
-- This makes system() convenient ut potentially dangerous in Set-UID programs
+- This makes system() convenient but potentially dangerous in Set-UID programs

 ---